 To my midwives, thank you will never be enough…..

 To Sarah the midwife who took care of us after our 20 week scan when concerns were first picked up.
-Thank you for sitting with us as I cried, for sorting our hospital appointment at UCH so fast, for ringing to check we were OK and to get updates from our visits to London, for talking me through what I needed to do the day before our induction.
+Thank you for sitting with us as I cried and for sorting our hospital appointment at UCLH so fast.
+Thank you for ringing to check we were OK and to get updates from our visits to London.
+For talking me through what I needed to do the day before our induction.

 To all the midwives at Broomfield hospital.
-Thank you for caring for us with dignity and respect, for not judging us, for reading our notes and knowing everything about us before entering our room, for holding our hands, for cuddling us, for crying with us, for treating our beautiful girl with kindness and grace, for helping us to make memories, for providing a beautiful Poppy sized crib and cuddle cot so Poppy could stay with us for as long as we needed, for providing clothes that fit our beautiful girl, for taking care of Rob just as well as you took care of me.
+Thank you for caring for us with dignity and respect.
+For not judging us.
+For reading our notes and knowing everything about us before entering our room.
+Thank you for holding our hands, for cuddling us, for crying with us.
+For treating our beautiful girl with kindness and grace.
+Thank you for helping us to make memories.
+For providing a beautiful Poppy sized crib and cuddle cot so Poppy could stay with us for as long as we needed.
+Thank you for providing clothes that fit our beautiful girl.
+For taking care of Rob just as well as you took care of me.

 To our midwife Louise.
-Thank you for choosing to look after us as our story was so close to your heart, for your reassurance, for telling us your personal journey of baby loss, for understanding my complete fear and panic of the pain of labour and birth as I was in so much pain emotionally, for making us smile even through the fear and heartbreak, for knowing exactly what I needed before I knew myself, for cuddling Rob when I couldn’t, for bringing our beautiful girl into the world, for coming with us to see Poppy at the mortuary, for giving Poppy a special kiss as tears rolled down your cheeks, for caring for Poppy, for crying with us as we said goodbye, for being by our side at Poppy’s funeral.
+Thank you for choosing to look after us as our story was so close to your heart.
+For your reassurance and for telling us your personal journey of baby loss.
+Thank you for understanding my complete fear and panic of the pain of labour and birth as I was in so much pain emotionally.
+For making us smile even through the fear and heartbreak.
+Thank you for knowing exactly what I needed before I knew myself.
+For cuddling Rob when I couldn’t.
+Thank you for bringing our beautiful girl into the world.
+For coming with us to see Poppy at the mortuary and for giving Poppy a special kiss as tears rolled down your cheeks.
+Thank you for caring for Poppy.
+For crying with us as we said goodbye and for being by our side at Poppy’s funeral.

 To our midwife the other Louise.
-Thank you for making sure I was OK before walking through labour ward on our arrival, for saying well done for doing this, for sitting and chatting with us, for your love and reassurance, for holding my hand when I needed it, for stopping me from panicking when my canula bled out, for coming in and just sitting and talking to me when you knew Rob had left the room to gain his own head space, for phoning the day after Poppy was born just to make sure we were OK.
+Thank you for making sure I was OK before walking through labour ward on our arrival and for saying well done for doing this.
+For sitting and chatting with us.
+Thank you for your love and reassurance and for holding my hand when I needed it.
+For stopping me from panicking when my canula bled out.
+Thank you for coming in and just sitting and talking to me when you knew Rob had left the room to gain his own head space.
+For phoning the day after Poppy was born just to make sure we were OK.

 To our midwife the night time Louise.
-Thank you for being there through the night, for having difficulty in finding the words to talk to us about funeral and funeral director decisions, for staying with us as Poppy was blessed and anointed and crying yourself, for finding a bed for Rob so he could sleep and be close to me, for just holding our hands.
+Thank you for being there through the night.
+For having difficulty in finding the words to talk to us about funeral and funeral director decisions.
+Thank you for staying with us as Poppy was blessed and anointed and crying yourself.
+For finding a bed for Rob so he could sleep and be close to me.
+For just holding our hands.

 Finally to our bereavement midwife Tabitha who has cared for us and our children since Poppy was born.
-Thank you for always having the right words, for coming to our home the first time you met us so we were in our safe place, for making Labour ward a safe place again not full of bad memories by allowing me to spend time there, for allowing me to spend time in the room where Poppy was born by myself so I could feel close to her and face my grief head on, for ensuring that every person that cared for Poppy whilst she was being looked after at Broomfield and Addenbrooks cared for her as only a parent would, for always only being a message or a phone call away, for helping me to manage my guilt, for helping me to support my other children’s grief, for giving my children their own memory boxes and Kolby bears, for just everything.
+Thank you for always having the right words.
+For coming to our home the first time you met us so we were in our safe place.
+Thank you for making Labour ward a safe place again and not full of bad memories by allowing me to spend time there.
+For allowing me to spend time in the room where Poppy was born by myself, so I could feel close to her and to face my grief head on.

-These amazing, incredible women have stood by and supported us every step of the way and two in particular still do today.
+These amazing, incredible women have stood by and supported us every step of the way.
+We feel incredibly lucky that several of these beautiful ladies are still on our journey today.
 These women aren’t just midwives, each and everyone has gone above and beyond their duties.
 There will never be enough words, and thank you just doesn’t seem enough.
 But thank you from the very bottom of our hearts for being there as our world crumbled around us.
 Thank you for being our angels on earth as our beautiful girl grew her wings.